bhaktithakkar20/AutoHero/README.md

 ### Test Execution:

-Method 1:Using maven commands on terminal.
+Method 1: Using maven commands on terminal.

 1. Open the terminal and navigate to the directory where source code of test suite is saved.
 2. Execute the command :  "mvn clean install test -DsuiteXmlFile=testng.xml".